How do I create a Recovery One Time Password to use during LastPass account recovery?

 The Recovery One Time Password is used as a means of recovery to allow you to change your Master Password and gain access to your LastPass Vault if your Master Password is ever forgotten.
 Since your Vault is encrypted, this is the key that is used to decrypt it during account recovery.
 Learn more about ROTPs.

-Create ROTPs from your desktop
+Create ROTPs from your desktop using the LastPass website

 - On as many web browsers and trusted devices available to you